While we were developing The Science Behind Pixar

 The six educational experiences that were developed for The Science Behind Pixar to specifically cultivate problem decomposition skills were:

-For more information about this research, please see the following posters:
+For more information about this research, please see the following documents: